 What if my claim for long-term disability benefits is denied?

 You should seek legal advice right away.
 Some policies have a very short limitation period and you won’t be able to appeal the decision or pursue litigation after six months of the denial.

 We will come to your home or hospital

 You don’t pay until your case is won or settled

 Don’t face long-term disability claims alone.
 MG Law will help you make sense of Ontario disability insurance.

 Has your Ontario long-term disability claim been denied?
 MG Law understands this is one of the most stressful times in your life.
 That’s why our team, with over 10 years of experience, is here to help and guide you through the legal process when you’re denied long-term Ontario disability insurance.

 MG Law explains how you can pursue the coverage you’re entitled to when a serious medical condition, illness or injury stops you from returning to work.
 We know it’s your priority to get better while continuing to pay bills and support your family.
 With MG Law by your side, you can concentrate on what’s really important – making a full recovery.
-We provide legal services in English, French, Greek, Mandarin, Russian, and all Arabic dialects to serve you better.
+We provide legal services in English, French, Greek, Mandarin, Russian, Spanish, Ukrainian and all Arabic dialects to serve you better.
 Call 613-730-8460 to get your free consultation.

 Important steps to take when injured